Synthetixio/synthetix/docs/contracts/index.md

     * Related contracts
     * Enhance Contract Mapper: Command line args etc. Look for calls out to other contracts in function bodies.
     * Mark all `uint`s that are fixed point numbers with their precision level.
-    * Add links to the new explainers on synthetix.io
     * Sequence diagrams for complex inter-contract functions.
     * Propagate preconditions, events due to function composition.